Raeein/Raeein/README.md

 - 👨‍💻 iOS and MacOS developer
-- 📚 I’m currently learning everything 🤣
+- 📚 Currently learning everything 🤣
-- 🤝 I’m looking to collaborate with other mobile developers
+- 🤝 Looking to collaborate with other mobile developers
 - 🥅 2022 Goals: Learn how to exit vim without pulling the plug

 ### Connect with me